Identify the stages of the cell cycle, by picture and by description of major milestones

 The first stage of interphase is called the G1 phase (first gap) because, from a microscopic aspect, little change is visible.
 However, during the G1 stage, the cell is quite active at the biochemical level.
-The cell grows and accumulates the building blocks of chromosomal DNA and the associated proteins as well as sufficient energy reserves to complete the task of replicating each chromosome in the nucleus.
+The cell is accumulating the building blocks of chromosomal DNA and the associated proteins as well as accumulating sufficient energy reserves to complete the task of replicating each chromosome in the nucleus.

 S Phase (Synthesis of DNA)

-The synthesis phase of interphase takes the longest because of the complexity of the genetic material being duplicated.
 Throughout interphase, nuclear DNA remains in a semi-condensed chromatin configuration.
-In the S phase, DNA replication results in the formation of identical pairs of DNA molecules, sister chromatids, that are firmly attached to the centromeric region.
+In the S phase, DNA replication can proceed through the mechanisms that result in the formation of identical pairs of DNA molecules—sister chromatids—that are firmly attached to the centromeric region.
 The centrosome is duplicated during the S phase.
 The two centrosomes will give rise to the mitotic spindle, the apparatus that orchestrates the movement of chromosomes during mitosis.
 At the center of each animal cell, the centrosomes of animal cells are associated with a pair of rod-like objects, the centrioles, which are at right angles to each other.
 Centrioles help organize cell division.
 Centrioles are not present in the centrosomes of other eukaryotic species, such as plants and most fungi.

 G2 Phase (Second Gap)